viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 1. The System Monitor (SYSMON) reads the Zynq chip temperature and voltages of various Zynq power rails.
 1. The XADC reads voltages from external inputs, which are called channels.

 In this tutorial, we will focus solely on XADC.
-But please don't get confused, Xilinx library functions for controlling XADC are defined in [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h).
+But please don't get confused.
+Xilinx library functions for controlling XADC are defined in [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h).

 XADC can read one external input (channel) at a time and provides a means for switching between channels.
 The Zynq-7000 XADC has one dedicated analog input channel called V<sub>P</sub>/V<sub>N</sub> and 16 so-called auxiliary channels named VAUX[0..15].